 Whether you’re deep in the grieving process or handling divorce stress in the early stages, we’re here for you.
 Read on for practical tips on how to get through a divorce and learn when it may be time to consider divorce counseling.

 Nine Tips for Coping During & After a Divorce

 If you’re trying to heal after a divorce it is similar to a grief process, and there are several things you can focus on to work through the negative feelings and emotional toll you’re feeling.
 Divorce can be messy, exhausting, overwhelming, full of negative emotions, and, let’s face it, scary.
 You may find yourself feeling depressed or having divorce stress or anxiety.
 The sooner you begin to heal from the painful feelings, the sooner you’ll be able to move on from the grieving process and feel ready to once again enjoy the things you used to care about and loved doing.

 “During a divorce, painful feelings of guilt or shame can challenge our forward motion.
 Therapy can help work through those negative emotions and feelings, which can be overwhelming.”

-Having a few tricks at your fingertips might help you better navigate the process.
-Use some or all of the following ideas if you’re having a difficult time dealing with a recent (or past) divorce.
+Having a few tricks at your fingertips might help you better navigate the divorce process.
+Use some or all of the following ideas if you or a family member is having a difficult time dealing with a recent (or past) divorce.